Is Your Company Reimbursing You for Work-From-Home Expenses?

 California Labor Code Section 2802 explained

 California Labor Code Section 2802 states that employers must reimburse their workers for necessary expenses incurred on the job.
-This means that if you use your home internet or personal cell phone to work remotely, your employer must compensate you for whatever percentage of your internet or phone bill was work-related.
+This means that if you use your home Internet or personal cell phone to work remotely, your employer must compensate you for whatever percentage of your Internet or phone bill was work-related.

-Other expense reimbursements under California law include:
+Other reimbursable expenses under California law include: